MattithyahuData/Article---Learning/README.md

 ## **Learning and Development**
 ### How does one get better?...
 Learning.

-#### *Failure and mistakes are inevitable - accept it, embrace it, and learn through it. - Mattithyahu*
+#### *"Failure and mistakes are inevitable - accept it, embrace it, and learn through it." - Mattithyahu*
-#### *I whole heartedly believe the person that will go far in life and improve continuously is the person that is dedicated to learning everyday - Mattithyahu*
+#### *"I whole heartedly believe the person that will go far in life and improve continuously is the person that is dedicated to learning everyday." - Mattithyahu*

 <img src="images/books.jpg"/>